patrickcgray/Bass_Connections/README.md

 #### Educational Resources:

-* Students have to choose from a number of resources for a total of 8 weeks of work in this section
+##### Students will choose from these resources for a total of 8 weeks of work in this section.
+We'll be open to other suggestions if they seem of sufficient quality, rigor, and relevance.

 * Remote Sensing
   * Scientific Computing for for Remote Sensing
     * https://github.com/profLewis/geogg122